pgumeson-fabric/dotfiles/README.md

 > Pkgx packages are only installed to your path for the current project! :purple_heart:<br>
 > See: https://docs.pkgx.sh/using-dev/dev

-## asdf

-If for some reason `pkgx` does not yet provide a package, you can use [asdf](https://asdf-vm.com/) as a fallback.
-Simply create a file in your project called `.tool-versions` and define the packages [like this](https://asdf-vm.com/manage/configuration.html#tool-versions).

 # Chezmoi Usage

 Once the installer has finished running, `chezmoi` will be in your PATH and you can run commands like `chezmoi update -v`, which will pull down the latest changes from git and apply them to your home directory.
 Chezmoi is fully idempotent, so it will only install new packages or apply updates that have changed since your last run.